dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 Similarly to paging there are some things we need to consider depending on our future decisions:

 * If we are going to support multiple address spaces, we need to initialize a different VMM for every task, so all the initialization/allocation/free function should be aware of which is the VMM that needs to be updated.
 * In case we want to implement User and Supervisor support, a good idea is to have separate address space for the user processes/threads and the supervisor one.
-Usually the supervisor address space is in the higher half (starting from: 0xFFFF800000000000)
+Usually the supervisor address space is in the higher half and , as in it starts at the lowest address of the higher half of the address space (in x86_64 and ricsv it is starting from: 0xFFFF800000000000)

 ## Heap Allocator